G.600 - PHS Assignment Request Form

 To facilitate accurate communication of any assignment preferences to NIH referral and review staff, use the short abbreviation (e.g., NCI for the National Cancer Institute).

-NIH staff will consider all assignment preferences, although in some cases, the awarding component is pre-determined and assignment preferences cannot be accommodated.
+All assignment suggestions will be considered; however, not all assignment suggestions can be honored.
 Applications are assigned based on relevance of your application to an individual awarding component mission and scientific interests in addition to administrative requirements such as IC participation in the funding opportunity announcement used to submit your application.

 Descriptions of the scientific areas covered by all NIH ICs and links to other PHS agency information can be found on the PHS Assignment Information website.

-You do not need to make entries in all six boxes of the "Awarding Component Assignment Request" section.
+You do not need to make entries in all three boxes of the "Awarding Component Assignment Suggestions" section.

-You may enter up to three preferences for primary assignment in the boxes in the "Assign to Awarding Component" row.
-Use the column labeled "First Choice" to enter your first choice.
+You may enter up to three preferences for primary assignment in the boxes in the "Suggested Awarding Component(s)" row.
 Note: Your application will be assigned based on the most appropriate match between it, the terms of the FOA, and the mission of each possible awarding component, with your preference(s) taken into consideration when possible.

 More information about how to identify CSR and NIH SRGs and SEPs, including their short abbreviations, can be found on CSR Study Sections and Special Emphasis Panel.
 A list of all NIH SRGs and SEPs is also available.

-You do not need to make an entry in all six boxes of the "Study Section Assignment Request" section.
+You do not need to make an entry in all three boxes of the "Study Section Assignment Suggestions" section.

-You may enter up to three preferences for SRGs/SEPs in the boxes in the "Assign to Study Section" row.
-Use one box per individual SRG/SEP preference request.
-Use the column labeled "First Choice" to enter your first choice.
+You may enter up to three preferences for SRGs/SEPs in the boxes in the "Suggested Study Sections" row.
+Use one box per individual SRG/SEP preference suggestion.
 All review preferences will be considered.
-Note: your application will be assigned based on the most appropriate match between it, the terms of the FOA, and the guidelines for each SRG/SEP, with your preference(s) taken into consideration when possible.
+Note: Your application will be assigned based on the most appropriate match between it, the terms of the FOA, and the guidelines for each SRG/SEP, with your preference(s) taken into consideration when possible.

 List individuals who should not review your application and why (optional)